by Nick Listwan

 That’s where Manufacturer’s Errors and Omissions (E&O) coverage comes into play.
 The Manufacturer’s E&O policy begins where the General Liability policy ends.
 The manufacturer’s E&O coverage will pay to correct faulty materials or work.
 For example, your company is contracted to machine 10,000 parts to a customer’s specification.
 During the process, your employee transposes two numbers and machines the parts to the wrong tolerance.
 Your general liability policy will not respond because there is no property damage.
 Your E&O coverage will respond to the error and resulting costs to redo the work.

-Be sure to talk to your independent insurance agent about this coverage to make sure your business is protected.
+Be sure to talk a Huttenlocher Group insurance specialist about this coverage to make sure your business is protected.

 Original article shared here: